-- Under the Music, select TuneIn.
+- Under the music, select TuneIn.

 - Now Select Podcasts.

-However, the only thing lacking is any visual interface, which can be a challenge for listeners who juggle through different podcasts.
+Also, in addition to listening to podcasts on Alexa, you get a high readability level.
+However, the only thing lacking is any visual interface, which can be challenging for listeners who juggle through different podcasts.

 - Alexa, play (previous/next) episode.

-- Enable Podcast Skills
+- Enable Podcast Skills.

 Enable skills through Alexa App:

-- Within the main menu, you can choose skills.
+- Within the main menu, you can choose Skills

-- Search for Stitcher or AnyPod.
+- Search for Stitcher or AnyPod

-- Choose desired skill in the outcomes.
+- Choose desired skill in the outcomes

-- Click on Enable Skills.
+- Click on Enable Skills

-You simply need to provide the voice command, “Alexa, enable (Stitcher/AnyPod).”
+You can activate the skills through voice commands.
+To do so, you need to provide the voice command, “Alexa, enable (Stitcher/AnyPod).”

 - Open the Alexa application on your phone or visit alexa.amazon.com.

-- Inside the main menu, you must select skills.
+- Inside the main menu, select Skills.

 - Choose the skills at top-right